 - Not the lightest option out there at nearly 2 pounds

-A spur on the tried-and-true Flash series, the REI Co-op Flash Air 50 ($299) is the industry old guard’s first foray into the UL pack scene, and color us surprised: they didn’t do half bad.
-Is it true UL at almost 2 pounds?
-Not quite, as we tend to aim at 16 ounces as our grail ultralight pack weight, but with a number of niceties we typically see on more mainstream packs, this is the ideal bag to dip your toe into lightweight hiking with.
+A spur on the Flash series, the REI Co-op Flash Air 50 ($299) is the industry old guard’s foray into the UL scene.
+At almost 2 pounds, is it truly ultralight?
+Not quite, but with niceties typically seen on mainstream packs, this is the ideal bag to dip your toe into lightweight hiking.

-Best thought of as a Flash pack cut from UHMWPE cloth, the Flash Air trims an entire pound from the OG (losing the floating top lid also helps accomplish this) but still retains a spring steel frame, ventilated back panel, pre-curved hip belt, and even load lifters.
-Similar to the Gossamer Gear Mariposa, this pack still offers a good amount of comfort for lightweight hikers, instead of demanding they cut base weights.
+Essentially a Flash pack cut from UHMWPE cloth, the Flash Air trims a pound from the original while retaining a spring steel frame, ventilated back panel, and load lifters.
+Similar to the Gossamer Gear Mariposa, this pack offers comfort for hikers without demanding that they drastically cut base weights.

-We put the Flash Air into the hands of PCT alumni Samuel Martin, who measured it against his go-to Hyperlite packs and ended up dubbing it ultralight for the masses.
-“It’s a common misconception that you must trade comfort for weight when using ultralight gear,” says Martin.
-“Even while climbing 1,000 feet in 2 miles, the Flash Air 50 felt secure and weighted on my hips.”
+PCT alumnus Samuel Martin dubbed it “ultralight for the masses” after testing.
+“It’s a misconception that you must trade comfort for weight,” says Martin.
+“Even climbing 1,000 feet in 2 miles, the Flash Air 50 felt secure on my hips.”

-Besides the better-than-average carry, the Flash Air follows pretty much the standard recipe: a single-compartment tube pack, with a large front stash pocket, and side water bottle pockets round out your storage options.
-Those side pockets are a bit unique, however, as they’re actually split into four separate sleeves: two tall for wrangling long water bottles and two short and angled for reaching into while wearing the pack.
-It’s no bottom pocket, but it works well enough for on-the-go snacking.
+The Flash Air follows a standard recipe: a single-compartment tube with a large front stash pocket.
+The unique side pockets are split into four sleeves: two tall for water bottles and two short for on-the-go snacking.

-Like most UL packs, don’t expect the Flash Air to be 100% waterproofed: Martin found that even the waterproof UHMWPE fabric isn’t impervious to a Linville Gorge rain storm, and we recommend a pack liner to keep your essentials dry.
-The optional REI Pack Mod accessories also feel a bit gimmicky, and the shoulder-strap phone pocket isn’t nearly as nice to use as some integrated options, such as on the HMG Contour 35.
+Don’t expect it to be 100% waterproof; Martin found the UHMWPE fabric isn’t impervious to rainstorms, so we recommend a pack liner.
+The REI Pack Mod accessories feel a bit gimmicky, and the shoulder-strap phone pocket isn’t as nice as integrated options like those on the HMG Contour 35.

-Compared to other ~2-pound packs, the Flash Air 50 makes a compelling argument for itself as the perfect stepping stone into ultralight hiking — and even more so if you already use a Flash pack.
-The Gossamer Gear Mariposa is another option to consider, though you will pay a bit more for it, making the Flash Air our current recommendation for an entry-level UL pack.
+The Flash Air 50 is a compelling stepping stone into ultralight hiking.
+While the Gossamer Gear Mariposa is another option, you will pay more, making the Flash Air our recommendation for an entry-level UL pack.

 Pa’lante V2